Quick reference for parents...

-2. Practice: Students not attending school may not participate in practice or event on that day without prior approval from the site Assistant Principal in charge of Athletics.
+2. Practice: Students not attending school may not participate in practice without prior approval from the site Assistant Principal in charge of Athletics.

-Parents can select from the following option for transporting student-athletes to athletic event/s:
+Please see the following options for transporting student-athletes to athletic events.

-a.
-District provided bus with transportation fee paid to student account or a confidential waiver request is completed and submitted to Principal.
+District provided vehicles: Transportation fee will be paid at student account or confidential waiver request, completed and submitted to Principal’s office.

 For all District-sponsored events, self-transportation or transportation provided by parents/guardians (or other adults authorized in writing by a parent or guardian) is permitted only when the driver of the vehicle has filed required transportation forms with the school office.
-Coaches/Supervisors are prohibited from releasing a student to self-transport or obtain transportation from a parent, guardian or other adult absent pre-Activity compliance with this requirement.
+Coaches/Supervisors are prohibited from releasing a student to self-transport or obtaining transportation from a non-parent, or guardian.
 No student may ride in a vehicle driven by another student, whether or not an adult is present in the vehicle.
 Students transported in an alternate manner fully assume the risk of harm of such transportation; the District assumes no liability or obligation associated with such methods of travel.

-c.
-On rare occasions when a bus is not available for an off campus game/event, a coach/advisor may make arrangements for parent/guardian drivers.
+NOTE: On rare occasions when a bus is not available for an off-campus game/event, a coach/advisor may make arrangements for parent/guardian drivers.
 Parent/guardian drivers must be a cleared Category 2 Volunteer and have a Volunteer Personal Auto Use Form on file.
-See the Volunteer Category 2 Requirements on the school’s website or contact school office for more information.
+See the Volunteer Category 2 Requirements on the school’s website or contact the school office for more information.

 Equipment / Uniforms